-Our library is home to hundreds of foreign language films, books, magazines, and textbooks in over 20 different languages from all over the globe, which are available for student use.
+The HIVE (Hub for Innovation and Vibrant Expresssion, Hellems 159) is home to hundreds of foreign language films, books, magazines, and textbooks in over twenty different languages from all over the globe, which are available for student use.
 Our student staff is also here to provide language specific support to those acquiring other languages.
 Most of our staff either speak more than one language or are in the process of learning another language.
 So whether it be recommending books, games, magazines, or films from ALTEC’s collection or simply practicing speaking another language with a patron, our student staff is dedicated to helping others acquire new languages.
 We allow for patrons to schedule time to practice speaking a language with our student employees.
 Contact email@example.com to set up an appointment.

 Students can check out equipment with their Buff OneCard such as microphones, projectors, speakers, batteries, laptops, video cameras, photo cameras, and more.
 You can search the catalog to see what's available.
-The library offers students a place to study for both quiet individual work and group projects.
+The HIVE offers students a space for individual study or to work on group projects.
 Both Mac and PC desktops are available for student use.
-Students may also reserve the tutoring room (Hellems 152B, in the back of the PC Classroom) or the Hellems 159 Cube for a private meeting space.
+Students may also reserve the tutoring room (Hellems 152B, in the back of the PC Classroom) or the Hellems 159 Cube for private meeting spaces.
 These rooms may be reserved by contacting firstname.lastname@example.org.

 ALTEC's state of the art recording studio, located in the backroom of ALTEC 152, is available for students to reserve and use.
 Contact email@example.com to set up a time to use the studio.